 1. Cadet Chapel

 Perhaps the most notable structure on campus, the Cadet Chapel encompasses the beauty of midcentury-modern architecture with inspiration from Air Force vessels.
 With stained glass symbols and historical accents, each congregation center has its own beauty.
-(Please note the chapel will close for repairs beginning on June 18, 2019 and remain closed until further notice).

 2. Chapel Overlook